-The total available contingency (approved contingency less approved contract changes) as of August 2019 was \$24,195,111, which is below the minimum required contingency of \$25 million.
+The total available contingency (approved contingency less approved contract changes) as of April 2020 is at (\$17,239,944), which is significantly below the minimum required contingency of \$25 million.
 Additional unallocated contingency of \$1.4 million should be available as a result of the final close out price for the Tunnel Contract.
 The latest available trend summary report estimated a maximum potential additional cost increase from claims, denied change order requests, and pending changes of more than \$75 million, which is substantially higher than estimated in prior reporting cycles.
-The available contingency is insufficient to cover the current estimate of maximum cost exposure from claims.
+The contingency needs to be replenished to cover the current estimate of maximum cost exposure from claims.
 SFMTA does not include claims in its forecast of Estimate at Completion.